KawaiiHen/Azure_beginner/README.md

 # Azure End-to-End Data Engineering Real-Time Project
 This project is a data engineering pipeline solution to a made-up business problem, created to aid in my learning and understanding of data pipelining.
-I followed the tutorial from [this YouTube video](https://www.youtube.com/watch?v=ygJ11fzq_ik).
+I followed the tutorial from [this courses](https://www.youtube.com/watch?v=ygJ11fzq_ik).

 ## Project Overview